 - Gas Log Sets

 * Swimming Pools - There are many Building Code regulations and owner responsibilities associated with the installation of swimming pools.
-The Building Department has a handout which may assist you with the requirements for a swimming pool.
+The Building Department has a handout which may assist you with the requirements for a swimming pool, including a portable pool.
 Please visit the Building Department office to discuss any issues you may have regarding pools.
 These code requirements ensure a safe environment for our families and friends while enjoying outdoor recreational activities.